peterSupport/SearchCenterSupport/readme16Base.md

 Vertical Swipe: Scrolls through the search actions.
 Horizontal Swipe: Shows/Hides side menu.
 Long-Tap on Search Action: You can Drag&Drop icons.
 Drop Zone will be displayed where you can drop the icon to do some actions with the search action.
+Swipe Left: Clears the search term text field if side menu is not displayed.

 ### Done Button on the Keyboard
 Done Button on the keyboard launches either the default search action or the continuous search action.
 You can set which on the side menu.